fluxcd/flux/chart/flux/README.md

 # Git repo

- - One repo containing both desired release state information and Charts themselves.
+ - One repo containing desired release state information and Charts themselves.
- - Release state information in the form of Custom Resources manifests is located under a particular path ("releaseconfig" by default; can be overriden).
- - Charts are colocated under another path ("charts" by default; can be overriden).
+ - Charts are collocated under another path ("charts" by default; can be overridden).
 Charts are subdirectories under the charts path.
  - Custom Resource namespace reflects where the release should be done.
    Both the Helm release and its corresponding Custom Resource will live in this namespace.
- - Example of a test repo: https://github.com/weaveworks/flux-helm-test
+ - Example of a test repo: https://github.com/weaveworks/flux-get-started

 ## Installation

 We put together a simple [Get Started guide](../../site/helm-get-started.md) which takes about 5-10 minutes to follow.
 You will have a fully working Flux installation deploying workloads to your cluster.

 ## Installing Flux using Helm